Logo

 Your CAC vs Industry Benchmarks

 See how your $170 CAC compares to typical SaaS benchmarks.
-The average SaaS CAC ranges from $200 to $500 for SMB products.
+Blended SMB SaaS CAC commonly runs from about $274 to $1,450 depending on industry, per First Page Sage's SaaS CAC benchmark data.

 Your CAC: $170